 An indoor or outdoor fountain will instantly enhance the attractiveness of your surroundings.
 An exterior wall fountain is a work of art that will soon become the focal point of your house.
 Wall-mounted fountains are often used as a focal point in interior design.

 Fountains function as natural humidifiers, providing moisture to a dry environment.
 However, humidifiers may be very noisy, with a buzzing or motor sound.
-Indoor fountains help to humidify the air while providing a relaxing sound of flowing water.
+Indoor water features help to humidify the air while providing a relaxing sound of flowing water.
 Humidifiers may also rapidly accumulate mold and mildew, while a fountain with flowing water would not.
 A water fountain may also assist your indoor plants by replacing lost humidity when heating or cooling systems are turned on.

 You're used to the enticing scent of rain.
 The fragrance alone is enough to re-energize your senses and give you a new perspective on the day.
 But, because it emits negative ions, flowing water has a similar impact.